 Will I face any costs?

-During the pandemic, all community healthcare support after discharge from hospital will be paid for by the NHS, to ensure patients move on from their hospital stay as quickly as possible.
-This means your care will currently be free of charge.
+During the acute phase of the Covid-19 pandemic, all community healthcare support after discharge from hospital has been fully funded by the NHS, to ensure patients move on from their hospital stay as quickly as possible.

 Your healthcare team should discuss options with you if it is a possibility that you will be asked to pay for your care.